thieu1995/IntelELM/README.md

 data.split_train_test(test_size=0.2, random_state=10)  # Try different random_state value
 ```

+### 3. Why don't MHA-based ELM models improve results?

-3) **When testing several algorithms based on Extreme Learning Machines (ELM), they all produce the same results.
+When testing several algorithms based on Extreme Learning Machines (ELM), they all produce the same results.
-   Even during the training process, the global best solution remains unchanged.**
+   Even during the training process, the global best solution remains unchanged.

 + This issue was identified in version <= v1.0.2 when the default values for the lower bound (lb) and upper bound
   (ub) were set in the narrow range of (-1, 1).
 This limited range proved to be too small, causing all algorithms to
   converge to local optima.
 Fortunately, this problem has been addressed in versions > v1.0.3, where the default